dasha-samples/dasha-doc-examples/Features/VoIP-inbounds/README.md

 ## Running the demo

 1. Run `npm start` - this will start the application that await for incoming calls.
-1. Call your application using created phone or microsip (just use sip `uri` from the CLI output as a phone number is microsip)
+2. Call your application using created phone or microsip (if you use microsip, just call the sip `uri` from the CLI output as a phone number)

 ## Dialogue example